Alumim (TV series): Plot

 The show centers around a group of boys at a school for at-risk youth in Beit Shemesh who become suspects in a criminal investigation after a girl is found dazed and beaten in a nearby forest.

 Awards

 Alumim was nominated for 13 awards at the Israeli Television Academy Awards in 2021 of which it won 3, including Best Drama Series and Best Lead Actor in a Drama Series (for Amir Tessler).

-The show was also selected to competed in the Cannes International Series Festival in 2021.
+The show was also selected to compete in the Cannes International Series Festival in 2021.